DavidePorello/ML_bias_detection/Documentation.md

 We have filtered each categorial attributes (all of our attributes are categorial except the age) specifying part of the possible categorial values (see file `dataset/censun-income.names`).
 The class `ClearedDataset` loads the dataset in an Eigen::MatrixXf and the labels in an Eigen::vectorXf taking the values from the file `dataset/cleaned-dataset.txt`, if the file is not present yes it creates the file using the class `Dataset`.
 Attributes in `ClearedDataset`: age, education, marital stat, major industry code, major occupation code, race, sex, member of a labor union, full or part time employment stat and citizenship.

+However, since the paper does not includes enough details on this step, our preprocessed dataset is different, and as such we also expect our findings to be different.

 ### K-fold and parallelization
 As indicated in the paper, the model predictions must be evaluated using K-fold, with K=10.
 Additionally, this process must be repeated multiple times, on the original dataset and the alternated one(s).